NwaObed/llm-ieee/README.md

-# Detecting and Mitigating Hallucinations in Tax Guidance LLM Systems.
+# LLM based model for Detecting and Mitigating Hallucinations in UK Tax Guidance